The Lifespan of Cleaning Products

 How to dispose of expired cleaning products

-Pro Tip: If you have a septic system, make sure your cleaners are all septic-safe before putting them down a drain.
+Pro Tip: on a septic system, make sure cleaners are septic-safe before putting them down a drain.

-Laundry detergent Soak up with cat litter and put it in the trash
+Laundry detergent Soak up with cat litter and put in the trash

-Ammonia Soak up with cat litter and baking soda and put it in the trash
+Ammonia Soak up with cat litter and put in the trash (never down a drain with bleach present)

 • Cool